 To avoid any inconvenience concerning the funds and monies withheld, both parties need to be aware of the specific responsibilities of the impartial agent.
 Here are the actions you should not take:

-Any of the abovementioned items are enough to know that you do not have transparent management and can start a lawsuit process.
-In most cases, the lawyer is obliged to compensate the affected parties financially for the damages caused and reimburse the lost money.
+Any abovementioned items are enough to know that you do not have transparent management and can start a lawsuit process.
+In most cases, the lawyer must compensate the affected parties financially for the damages caused and reimburse the lost money.

 The actions taken in these cases depend on local and state laws.
 In certain circumstances, the court may change the agent involved in the problem to one who can safeguard the remaining retained property.